The

 that's not important, forget about that -- suffice it that we've departed on foot

-from Bassins village, whilst silently and privately celebrating the Easter holiness
+from Bassins village, whilst privately celebrating the Easter holiness

 each in our own way, and now we're plodding up the Chemin Magnin forestry road